eldoy/waveorb-adapter/README.md

 * __get__ - get a single document, takes a query parameter, returns an object with first matching document or null
 * __count__ - same options as find, but returns the number of matching documents

 The functions can be async functions or regular functions.
-The `connection` function is usually used as a plugin, the rest of the database functions are used in Waveorb actions.
+The `connection` function is usually used as a plugin, the rest of the database functions are used in corresponding Waveorb actions.

 ### Usage
 This example uses MongoWave as an example.
 If you want to write your own adaptor, clone this repository and use the tests, but change the content of the `index.js` file.